 Any individual or business actively involved in horse racing must be licensed by the Alcohol and Gaming Commission of Ontario (AGCO) in order to participate in racing in the province.
 This includes owners of race horses, trainers, drivers and jockeys, grooms, anyone requiring access to the backstretch or paddock of the racetrack, pari-mutuel clerks and management staff of the racetrack.
 The business that operates the racetrack must also be licensed and must apply to license any off-track sites, otherwise known as teletheatres.

-Horse racing licences are issued through the office of the Registrar of Alcohol, Gaming and Racing.
+Horse racing licences are issued through the office of the Registrar.
 In assessing the suitability for licensing, issues of honesty and integrity are considered.

 Horse Racing Licence Card

 AGCO horse racing licences are used as verification of identification and licence status at Ontario racetracks.
 They are also used, by applicable licensees, to gain access to the secure areas of racetrack facilities.
 AGCO Horse Racing Licence Cards are issued to licensees at time of licence application registration/renewal.
 Horse racing licences must be obtained onlice through the iAGCO portal.

 Whenever a licensee is in the backstretch or stable areas of the racetrack association or needs to gain access to the paddock when their horse is racing, the licensee must carry their valid and current AGCO Horse Racing Licence Card on their person.
 A licensee is required to produce their AGCO Horse Racing Licence Card upon request by an authorized representative of the racetrack association, a Racing Official or a representative or member of the AGCO.